mgodwin/component-scoped-css/README.md

 Without some sort of lower bound on our style cascade, class names declared in one component will collide with those in nested components:

-To address this, we use  `@scope`'s [**donut scopes**](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@scope#description) feature via `to(...)`, allowing you to declare *holes* or *slots* in a component where its styles should not apply.
-This is the **lower bound** of our scope.
+To address this, we use  `@scope`'s `to(...)` feature, allowing you to declare *holes* or *slots* in a component where its styles should **not** apply.

-This allows us to specify where our styles should stop in the DOM, so we can embed other components without inheriting the styles from the parent component:
+Using this we can embed other components in our component without our class names colliding with one another:

 ```css
 @scope (.card) to (._actions) {